yetianmed/subcortex/README.md

 **Atlas scales:** The atlas is available in four scales, labeled Scale I-IV.
 Scale I is the coarsest atlas and recapitulates 8 well-known anatomical nuclei, while Scale IV is the finest and delineates 27 bilateral regions of the subcortex.
 Each scale is bilaterally symmetric and defines a self-contained parcellation atlas.

-**Downloading the atlas:** The group-consensus atlas is provided in NIFTI and CIFTI (dlabel) format for download in the directory called *Group-Parcellation*.
+**Downloading the atlas:** The group-consensus atlas is provided in NIFTI and CIFTI (dlabel and dscalar) format for download in the directory called *Group-Parcellation*.
 If you are only here to download the atlas, this is the only directory that you need to visit.
 Both 3 and 7 Tesla versions are provided in 6th generation MNI space at voxel resolutions of 2 and 1.6 mm, respectively.
 This is the same space used by the Human Connectome Project.
 To facilitate whole-brain connectome mapping, the 3T version of the atlas has been integrated into several existing cortex-only parcellation atlases and the combined subcortex-cortex atlases are provided for download in CIFTI format.
 A naming convention (nomenclature) for all regions is provided in a text file that accompanies each atlas scale.

 **Subcortical mask** The volumetric mask used to define subcortical voxels differs slightly